lrynek/design-patterns/sfcasts/cor-sf-config-and-nullobject.md

 past, we'll create a "null object" that implements the same interface and does nothing in their methods.
 What does this mean?
 Put simply, if a method returns a value, it will return as close to null as possible.
-For example, if it returns an array, you can return an empty array, or an empty string, or a 0 for `int`.
+For example, if it returns an `array`, you'd return an empty array.
+A string?
+Return an empty string.
+An `int`?
+Return 0.
 It can get even more complicated that this, but you get the idea.

 So let's get to it!
 Back in our code, find that `if` we've been talking about,